manticoresoftware/manticoresearch-php/docs/searchclass.md

 $search->sort('tags','asc','max');
 ```

-Sort can also accept the first argument as an array with key-value pairs as attribute -> direction:
+`Sort` can also accept the first argument as an array with key-value pairs as attribute -> direction:

 ```php
 $search->sort(['name'=>'asc']);
 ````
-By default, rules are added.
+By default, rules are added to the existing ones.
 If the second argument is set, the input array will not be added but will replace an existing rule set.

 ```php
 $search->sort(['name'=>'desc'],true);